nacho692/pa-dlna-chromecast/README.rst

 The **pa-dlna** Python project forwards pulseaudio streams to DLNA devices.
-It is based on asyncio and is composed of the following components:
+It is based on asyncio and uses ctypes to interface with the pulseaudio library.
+It is composed of the following components:

- * The ``pa-dlna`` program forwards PulseAudio streams to DLNA devices [#]_.
+ * The ``pa-dlna`` program forwards PulseAudio streams to DLNA devices.
- * The ``upnp-cmd`` is an interactive command line tool for introspection and control of UPnP devices.
+ * The ``upnp-cmd``, an interactive command line tool for introspection and control of UPnP devices [#]_.
- * A standalone UPnP library used by both commands.
+ * The UPnP library used by both commands.
+ * The pulselib library, a ctypes interface to the pulseaudio library.

 See the **pa-dlna** `documentation`_.